EOSC-synergy/sqaaas-reporting-cookiecutter/README.md

+# Steps to implement a SQAaaS reporting plugin

-## #1 Generate the SQAaaS reporting plugin's module
+## #1 Generate the plugin's Python module

 ### Use cookiecuttter template
 If not already in your environment, install